Quang7hong81/THONG-NGO-VBTC/_posts/2019-12-14-the-future-of-vbtc.md

 We see ourselves in good company with this stance.
 Just recently Square and Twitter CEO [Jack Dorsey](https://breakermag.com/jack-dorsey-celebrates-bitcoin-then-drags-bitcoin-cash-ethereum-and-altcoins/) expressed that his companies will solely focus their efforts on Bitcoin, while a well-renowned tech visionary and contrarian investor such as [Peter Thiel](https://www.cnbc.com/2018/03/15/peter-thiel-is-betting-on-bitcoin-to-be-the-online-equivalent-to-gold.html) (who most recently correctly predicted the victory of Donald Trump in the US presidential elections against the prevailing mainstream narrative) stated that *"I would be long bitcoin, and neutral to skeptical of just about everything else at this point"*.

-With our decision to go “all in” Bitcoin we might not maximize our revenue in the short term, but we will be able to look int  the mirror knowing that we are doing the right thing.
+With our decision to go “all in” Bitcoin we might not maximize our revenue in the short term, but we will be able to look into  the mirror knowing that we are doing the right thing.

 Yours faithfully,